GoogleContainerTools/base-images-docker/ubuntu2004/README.md

-This is am Ubuntu 2004 container avaiable on cloud  marketplace.
+This is an Ubuntu 2004 container avaiable on cloud  marketplace.